 His first comeback, at a mere 37 years old, came in 1996.
-The three-time All-Star and 1991 American League batting champion, coming off a strong but strike-shortened '94 with the White Sox, spent '95 in Japan before returning to the Indians.
+The three-time All-Star and 1991 American League batting champion, coming off a strong but strike-shortened '94 with the White Sox, spent '95 in Japan before returning with Cleveland.
 Then his world tour really kicked into gear.
 Franco spent '98 back in Japan, '99 in Mexico (with the exception of one at-bat for Tampa Bay), 2000 in South Korea and most of '01 in Mexico again.

 After tearing it up for Mexico City that year, Franco earned a job with the Braves, turning 43 about a week before his first game with the club on Sept.
 1. Incredibly, Franco wound up playing in the Majors every year from '01-'07, racking up 1,618 plate appearances with a league-average 100 OPS+.
 He suited up for the final time as a 49-year-old for the '07 Braves.

 That's where the comeback began.
-After his stint in indy ball and some time pitching in Puerto Rico, Kazmir landed a Minor League deal with the Indians and won their fifth-starter job in Spring Training.
+After his stint in indy ball and some time pitching in Puerto Rico, Kazmir landed a Minor League deal with Cleveland and won their fifth-starter job in Spring Training.
 He kept pitching well in the regular season, earning some Comeback Player of the Year votes, and parlayed his success into a contract with the A's.
 The next year, Kazmir was an All-Star again, capping his inspired comeback.
 Now, he'll try to do it all over again.

 Colon is a favorite of fans all around baseball, but his career seemed in question after he missed the entire 2011 season due to significant right shoulder injuries -- he had pain brought on by damage to his rotator cuff, tendons and ligaments.
 But after a stem cell transplant to repair the damage, Colon not only managed to make it back to the Majors, he reinvented himself as a pitcher and found success as a command artist for years to come.

 Colon signed a Minor League deal with the Yankees entering 2011 and made the team as a reliever, then took over for the injured Phil Hughes in the rotation and made 26 starts, performing admirably.
 He got even better from there.
 In 2013 with the A's, at age 40, he made an All-Star team for the first time since his Cy Young-winning 2005.
 In 2016, with the Mets, he was an All-Star again, at age 43.
 Colon laced up his cleats one more time with the Rangers in 2018, ultimately making Texas' roster after signing on a Minor League deal, and he nearly threw a perfect game against the reigning World Series champion Astros in an appearance on Sunday Night Baseball.